What is social media’s impact on publishing?

 Writers can turn an article from outline to published in hours, sometimes minutes.
 One click, and the article is published and distributed to potentially millions of eyeballs.

 Readers only have to open their phones and scroll to get today’s news and updates.
-Stumbling upon freshly content while scrolling content has replaced newsstand browsing and evening news TV.
+Stumbling upon fresh content while scrolling content has replaced newsstand browsing and evening news TV.

 Social media’s impact on publishing is that it gets the right content to the right people at the right time.
 If you need help with any of these things, that’s why we’re here.
 Set up a demo with our team today to help you get the most out of your content.